Sachoni/Project-StealthLock/README.md

 Tracks system status, CPU usage, battery health, and more.

 ### 📸 **Screenshot Capture**
-Take screenshots and send them directly via Telegram.
+Take screenshots and send them directly to you.

 ### 🔗 **Command Automation**
-Issue commands like `/help`, `/cpuinfo`, `/shutdown`, and more via Telegram.
+Issue commands like `/help`, `/cpuinfo`, `/shutdown`, and more.

 ### 🎭 **Stealth Mode**
 Operates discreetly in the background.